 Some believe the missionaries may have invented them for media attention.
 Others hypothesize the children may not have been raised by animals at all and that they actually had an intellectual and or physical disability.
 In that case, the stories may have resulted from people jumping to conclusions about their behavior.

-While the details of Dina Sanichar’s life story cannot be verified, those of other feral children can.
-Oxana Malaya, a Ukrainian girl born in the 90s, was raised by stray dogs after her alcoholic parents left her outside when she was just a baby.
+While many of the details of Dina Sanichar’s life story cannot be verified, those of other feral children can.
+Oxana Malaya, a Ukrainian girl born in 1983, was raised by stray dogs after her alcoholic parents left her outside when she was just a baby.

 When she was taken into custody by social workers, she couldn’t speak and moved around on all fours.
 After years of therapy, Oxana learned to speak Russian.
 She now has a boyfriend and works on a farm caring for animals.